dm-devtech/review-5/README.md

 - Info gathering.

-command line to do apps
+A command line app to manage a list of To-Dos
-build a to-do app

-add and complete to-dos
+The user adds and completes to-dos

-input
-command with argument
+Input is a command with an argument
-to add = add("wash the car") = 1
+To add = add("wash the car") = 1
 done = done(1)

-output
+Output
 indication to-do has been added as well as full list of to-dos done - if all Completed

-input = 1 Wash the car
+Input = 1 Wash the car
 input to complete = done 1
 output = Completed todo "Wash the car".
 Your Todos:
 You don't have any todos!